Using Picture Books to Teach Cause and Effect

 Some children may struggle to recognise or describe the relationship between an action and its consequences, for example, an ice cream melting in hot weather.
-This is a simple, if messy, example however if they don’t figure out cause and effect, they won’t appreciate that there are consequences to actions.
+This is a simple, if messy, example however if children don’t understand cause and effect, they won’t appreciate that there are consequences to actions.
 This could be risky (running into a road) or illegal (stealing).

 In literature, cause and effect makes a story entertaining.
-Without it, nothing would take place!
-The cause makes events happen, followed by the effects of those actions.
-Understanding cause and effect helps children figure out what they have read and the connections between events.
-It helps them understand the sequence of events and the author’s meaning.
-All important reading skills!
+Without it, nothing would exciting would happen!
+The cause makes things happen, followed by the effects of those actions.
+Understanding cause and effect helps your students comprehend what they have read, the author’s meaning and the sequence of events.

-Picture books are perfect to start a conversation about a topic or concept, in this case cause and effect.
-Using picture books to teach cause and effect is fun and meaningful.
-Your students won’t even realise it is a lesson!
-The following activities support a deeper understanding of how one action affects the next.
+Picture books are a wonderful way to start a discussion about cause and effect because the illustrations support the meaning of the text.
+Using books to teach cause and effect is fun and meaningful and your students won’t even realise it is a lesson!

-- Choose a book with cause and effect events.
-See the suggestions below or visit the Cause and Effect Book List.
+First, choose a book with clear cause and effect events.
+You can explore a list of suggestions below or visit the Cause and Effect Book List.

-- A picture walk opens a discussion around the key cause and effect moments.
+Start with a picture walk to open a discussion around the key cause and effect moments.
 Reinforce that CAUSE is why something happened and EFFECT is what happened.

-- When you read the story, highlight words to show the connection between events.
+When you read the story, highlight any cause and effect words.
 These words trigger an awareness that a cause and effect event is taking place.
 Example vocabulary includes as a result, next, finally, because, since, therefore, now that, so.

-- Illustrations help children further understand cause and effect as well as support comprehension, prediction and inferring.
+Illustrations help children further understand cause and effect as well as support their comprehension, prediction and inferring skills.
+Encourage your students to describe these events and the effect on the actions that follow.

-- Encourage the students to describe these events and the effect on the following actions.
-As they list each situation, write them on sentence strips.
+- As they list each situation, write them on sentence strips.
 Refer back to the book to make sure you’ve checked all events.